-Our Impact and Insight Toolkit will help organisations understand how well their intentions for their work aligns with the experiences of their peers and the public.
-John Knell, from Counting What Counts, reflects on why the toolkit is so important and what it means for Arts Council-funded organisations.
+Our Impact & Insight Toolkit will help organisations understand how well their intentions for their work aligns with the experiences of their peers and the public.
+John Knell, from Counting What Counts, reflects on why the Toolkit is so important and what it means for Arts Council-funded organisations.

 We have now launched the Arts Council’s Impact & Insight Toolkit, with registration opening for all National Portfolio Organisations (NPOs).
 NPOs will now have the opportunity to use the Toolkit to evaluate the impact of their work on the people who experience it.

 Since opening the Manchester Metrics Pilot in 2013, it has been the sector-led nature of this impact evaluation work that has excited me most.
 I have had the privilege of facilitating conversations with inspiring creative practitioners about how they want their work to be experienced, and what that might mean in terms of how best to capture the resulting impact.

 I’ve always been deeply impressed with the energy I saw coming from the sector, fuelled by their desire to know more about their audiences, the impact of their work, and to really get under the skin of individual and collective responses to their creative alchemy.

 It is for that reason that so many NPOs, and cultural organisations around the world, have generously shared their creative expertise with us to help build a joint approach to evaluating how audiences and participants experience their work.

 The Arts Council has responded to that interest from the sector, and the Impact & Insight Toolkit gives NPOs a central role in the continued development and evolution of evaluation across the hugely diverse range of cultural experiences they offer.
 I am therefore delighted to be part of the team chosen to implement the Impact & Insight Toolkit.